KnowThePepper

 7 Pot Yellow

 The 7 Pot Yellow is a Trinidadian super-hot clocking between 800,000 and 1,200,000 SHU - fruity and citrusy on the nose, then scorching in a way that builds slow and stays long.
-It belongs to the super-hot pepper category and rewards patient growers with prolific harvests of wrinkled, golden pods.
+It belongs to the the super-hot category overall and rewards patient growers with prolific harvests of wrinkled, golden pods.

 - Species: C. chinense